Assistance for Voters with Disabilities

-Through site visits and cooperation from various facilities throughout San Mateo County, all polling locations are ADA accessible to voters with disabilities under ADA Title II and in compliance with guidelines set by the Secretary of State of California.
+Through site visits and cooperation from various facilities throughout San Mateo County, all polling locations are fully ADA accessible to voters with disabilities under ADA Title II and in compliance with guidelines set by the Secretary of State of California.

-In 2015, the Registration & Elections Division founded the Voter Accessibility Advisory Committee (VAAC), a committee designed to provide guidance and information on accessibility matters related to the conduct of elections.
+In 2015, the Registration & Elections Division founded the Voting Accessibility Advisory Committee (VAAC), a committee designed to provide guidance and information on accessibility matters related to the conduct of elections.
 You may read more about the VAAC’s role here.

 - Request that the Disabled Access Unit, also called the Mobile Voting Center, be brought to a convenient location during the early voting period for the voter to cast an electronic ballot privately and independently.